nschimmoller/model-card-tennis/README.md

 # Order of Operation

 1. `Kaggle_Tennis_Data_PreProcessing.py` goes first
- * I've updated some of this code to run more efficiently, but have not moved it to the file yet.
-It is currently in the `tennis_model.ipynb` file
+ * I have updated this file with more efficient code
 2. Next is `Remove Double Matches.py`
- * I've updated some of this code to run more efficiently, but have not moved it to the file yet.
-It is currently in the `tennis_model.ipynb` file
+ * I have updated this file with more efficient code
  * The original dataset has a row per player and match so Djokovic vs Nadal and Nadal vs Djokovic.
  * The first file joined these two matches together, this one removes the duplicate data
 3. Next is `Players_Data_PreProc.py`